Corporate Governance Principles

 The Chairman of the Board shall participate in meetings of the standing committees as the Chairman of the Board deems appropriate and convenient.

 Board and Committee Evaluation

 The Board will conduct an annual evaluation of the respective performance of the full Board, as well as individual Committees.
-The Corporate Governance and Nominating Committee shall organize and oversee the evaluation of the effectiveness of the Board and its Committees and consider the optimal Board and Committee structure including expertise, skill sets, independence and diversity.
+The Corporate Governance and Nominating Committee shall organize and oversee the evaluation of the effectiveness of the Board and its Committees.
 The evaluation process shall include an assessment of Board and Committee effectiveness and independence, access to and review of information from management, responsiveness to stockholder concerns, maintenance of standards of business conduct and ethics, and maintenance of these Guidelines.
 The purpose of the evaluation is to increase the effectiveness of the Board as a whole.
 The evaluation is intended to facilitate an examination and discussion by the entire Board and each Committee of its effectiveness as a group in fulfilling its Charter requirements and other responsibilities, its performance as measured against these principles, and areas for improvement.
 The results of this evaluation process will also be used to assess critical skills required of candidates for election to the Board and make recommendations to the Board with respect to assignments of Board members to the various committees.

 Stockholder Communications with the Board

 Stockholders may communicate with the Board.
 Such communications must be in writing, addressed to the Board of Directors and mailed to the Corporate Secretary, c/o Kelly Services, Inc., 999 West Big Beaver Road, Troy, MI 48084.
 All written stockholder communications will be reported to the Board at its regularly scheduled meetings.